 Another view on civility comes from John Rawls, who argued that—given the variety of moral doctrines we bring to politics—civil political discourse means grounding our political arguments in the areas where our beliefs overlap.
 Otherwise, Zurn writes, our arguments can only be convincing to people who share our particular religious or philosophical background.

 Others suggest that arguments about civility are a distraction from the real political issues.
 If politics is essentially a battleground for armies with opposing, non-negotiable fundamental principles, those calling for civility are either asking for “a mild consensus and a bland unanimity” or cynically using the idea of civil discourse as a bludgeon against their opponents.
-In some cases, according to Zurn, social pressure to behave civilly in politics may stifle dissent or “be strategically deployed to distract from deep racial injustice of chattel slavery or racial segregation.”
+In some cases, according to Zurn, social pressure to behave civilly in politics may stifle dissent or “be strategically employed to distract from deep racial injustice of chattel slavery or racial segregation.”

 Want more stories like this one?